kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 68: August 16, 2020

+**Today's Progress**: I worked on the libsys api project.
+I added a route for creating a user and finish the ones for CRUD books.

+**Thoughts**: So much in my head, I need to do some soul searching...
+I'm constantly putting myself in situations I could easily avoid !
+Coding was fine today!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/libsys-api/commit/c27d37035d31eaa08f7bb5899823ac04895a512c)

+---

 ### Day 67: August 15, 2020

 **Today's Progress**: I worked on the libsys api project.
 I added the models I'mma be working on and the config folder and added the db to the project.